Dev-Khant/Analyze-Github-Code/README.md

 # Work In Progress 🚧

-1. Complete flow is **working**.
-It can be run locally.
-2. Improving UI.
+1. Improving UI.
-3. Deployment to server to clould and extension to Chrome web store.
+2. Deployment to server to clould and extension to Chrome web store.